hafiedh/be-shop/README.md

 ## Overview
 This is the backend service for an online store application.
-The service is built using Java Spring Boot / Go-lang and provides RESTful APIs for handling customers, products, shopping carts, and orders.
+The service is built using Go-lang and provides RESTful APIs for handling customers, products, shopping carts, and orders.

 ## Features
 - Customer Registration and Login